Legoless/AFNetworking-RACRetryExtensions/README.md

 Only extends AFHTTPSessionManager for now.
 For each HTTP operation a RACSignal is returned.
 Under the hood, multiple calls are made to desired API and only after final retry the operation is errored.

+For specific retry logic, a block can be provided.

 ## License

 [MIT License](https://github.com/Legoless/AFNetworking-RACRetryExtensions/blob/master/LICENSE)